unityfire/alexa-ha/README.md

  * [INSTALL-QUICKSTART.md]
  * [INSTALL.md]

-### VERSION HISTORY
-* 0.1.5 (03/07/2016) - Interaction Model expansion, validation/error handling improvements, documentation refinements, and new ability to 'GetMode'
-* 0.1.0 (02/29/2016) - Initial public release!

 ### PLANNED ENHANCEMENTS
-- Automatic device discovery
-- Intelligent reprompting and interactions (i.e. 'which room did you mean?')
+- Intelligent re-prompting and interactions (i.e. 'which room did you mean?')
 - Timer support (i.e. 'turn off my bedroom lights in 30 minutes)
+- New intent for locating family members, using MQTT and OwnTracks (i.e. 'Where is Julie?')
 - [AWS Lambda] support - eliminating the complexities of provisioning servers/services/SSL certificates/etc
 - HA 'switch' to turn the Echo request handling ON/OFF (i.e. when the house is in 'away mode', disable Echo request handling altogether)
+- Automatic device discovery
 - Possibly publish an official Alexa App and Alexa-HA Web Portal for managing credentials, configuring the item/room mappings, and setting up your HA server access info

 ### CONTRIBUTORS